portellam/vfio-script/README.md

 # VFIO Script
-### Pre-Development
+### Development
-Install and uninstall a VFIO setup on a Linux machine.
+Easily install, uninstall, or reinstall a VFIO setup on a Linux machine.
 Choose between a dynamic, GRUB, or static setup.

 #### View this repository on [Codeberg][01] or [GitHub][02].
 [01]: https://codeberg.org/portellam/vfio-script